 5 Mistakes to Avoid When Selling Covered Calls

 Here is a harsh truth: Not all investors succeed at creating a profitable portfolio.
 Sometimes this is due to the unpredictability in the market or various other factors, but more often new investors fail because they lack a solid investment strategy.
 In short, they don’t know how to navigate the pitfalls of the market.
-Keep reading to avoid these common covered call mistakes.
+One of the reasons we recommend option trading – more specifically, selling covered calls – is because it reduces risk.

 It’s possible to profit whether stocks are going up, down or sideways, and you have the flexibility to cut losses, protect your capital and control your stock without a huge cash investment.